tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 * We apply logistic regression to the training set and then use the model to predict the values of y from the test set.
 The confusion matrix and the accuracy score should be familiar to students, but we introduce another function useful for imbalanced evaluation: the imbalanced classification report, which includes more evaluation metrics and produces them separately for the two classes.

-* We can see below that the minority class has low precision and, therefore, a lower F1 score despite oversampling.
+* We can see below that the minority class has low precision and, therefore, a lower F1 score, despite oversampling.
 This may be due to overfitting in the training set.

 ![overs_3](Images/overs_3.PNG)